Intern Alumni Network

 The PLT Intern Alumni Network is designed to encourage skill sharing, networking opportunities, as well as to provide resources for anyone who might be interested in becoming an intern at PLT.
 Our interns will be happy to share their experience at PLT with you, feel free to contact them through their Linked In’s below.
 Read more below to learn about our past interns and some of their greatest achievements during the program.

-If you think you might be interested in becoming an intern for Project Learning Tree, please contact firstname.lastname@example.org to learn more about open positions or view the Fall PLT Research Intern Position Description.
+If you think you might be interested in becoming an intern for Project Learning Tree in the future, please contact [email protected].

 PLT Research and Program Delivery Intern